-The SCSC is a not-for-profit scholarly organization.
-It receives no governmental or institutional funding.
-In order to participate in this conference, delegates or their sponsoring institution / organization will need to fund their own travel and lodging expenses in addition to a $ 225 per delegate registration fee ($ 110 for registered students).
-Advance registration online is recommended, but it can also be completed at the meeting with an additional administrative charge.
-Please note, conference registration fees are non-refundable.
-The fee is used to pay for conference facilities and general events.
-By paying the fee, delegates become members of the SCSC and receive one year’s subscription to the Sixteenth Century Journal.
+The SCSC is a not-for-profit scholarly organization and therefore receives no governmental or institutional funding.
+In order to participate in this conference, delegates or their sponsoring institutions or organizations will need to fund travel and lodging expenses in addition to a $225 per delegate registration fee ($110 for registered students).
+Advance registration online is recommended.
+For an additional administrative charge, registration may also be completed at the meeting.
+Please note that conference registration fees are non-refundable.
+The fee supports conference facilities, general events at the conference, membership to the SCSC, and one year’s subscription to the Sixteenth Century Journal.

 For more information, please contact: